* Home Depot's drop weighs the most on Dow, S&P

 * July retail sales post biggest gain in seven months

-Home Depot was down 3.1 percent and was the biggest drag for both the S&P 500 and Dow.
+Home Depot's 3.9 percent fall weighed the most on the two major indexes.
 Although the home improvement chain reported strong earnings and raised its forecast, investors appeared to be worried about supply constraints in the housing market that could be a drag on Home Depot's future earnings.

-The consumer discretionary index, down 0.8 percent, also took a hit from a steep fall in the shares of Coach and Advance Auto Parts after the companies reported disappointing results.
+The consumer discretionary index also took a hit from a steep fall in the shares of Coach and Advance Auto Parts after the companies reported disappointing results.